 a collaborative printmaking project featuring 11 artists working with communities along the Columbia River

-Working with Tammy Jo Wilson, Matthew Johnston, and as well as other students from Lewis and Clark College, I took part in the Maryhill Museum of Art’s collaborative Exquisite Gorge Project.
+Working with Tammy Jo Wilson and Matthew Johnston, and as well as other students from Lewis and Clark College, I took part in the Maryhill Museum of Art’s collaborative Exquisite Gorge Project.

-Modeled after the Surrealist art practice known as exquisite corpse, the Maryhill Museum of Art invited 11 artists to each create a 4’x6” woodblock print of an assigned section for the Columbia River, working with the communities of that place to create the print.
+Modeled after the Surrealist art practice known as exquisite corpse, the Maryhill Museum of Art invited 11 artists to each create a 4’x6” woodblock print of a section for the Columbia River, working with the communities and history of their assigned section to design their print.

 The result was a 66-foot long print representing 220 miles of the Columbia River.

-Our group was given the area where the Eagle Creek Fire burned, and immediately it was clear to me that this event would be our focus.
+Our group was given the area where the infamous Eagle Creek Fire burned.
+Immediately I propose that this event would be the focus of our piece.

-For this project, I started by interviewing community members impact by the Eagle Creek Fire and visiting the burn site.
-From the images I took on site, the team manual collaged an outline of our idea for the final 4’x6’ print and from there I created the final design in photoshop.
+For this project, I started by interviewing community members impacted by the Eagle Creek Fire and visiting the burn site.
+From the images I took on site, the team physically collaged an outline of our idea, from which I then created the final design in photoshop.